MicrosoftDocs/VBA-Docs/api/Excel.modelcolumnname.columnname.md

 ---

-# ModelColumnName.ColumnName Property (Excel)
+# ModelColumnName.ColumnName property (Excel)

- **String** representing the name of a column of the table identified by the [ModelColumnName.TableName Property (Excel)](Excel.modelcolumnname.tablename.md) property.
+ **String** representing the name of a column of the table identified by the [ModelColumnName.TableName property (Excel)](Excel.modelcolumnname.tablename.md) property.
 Read-only.

 ## Syntax